reactioncommerce/reaction/docs/dashboard.md

 ###Apps

-From the Dashboard, you can also view and configure apps such as PayPal and Google Analytics.
+From the Dashboard, you can also view and configure apps such as PayPal, Google Analytics, and other packages.
 Each individual app card has its own cog wheel icon to view and change your settings.
 To install an app, click the plus icon; to uninstall an app, click the checkmark icon.

 ###Orders